 - Improved sleep,11,29 including falling asleep faster,11 sleeping longer,11 improved sleep quality, fewer sleep disturbances, and reduced need for sleep medications.29 (All of which play into both our physical and mental well-being.)

-In addition to the physical health benefits, scientists are starting to uncover many mental health and cognitive benefits of walking.
+In addition to the physical health benefits, scientists are starting to uncover many mental health and cognitive benefits of walking for exercise.
 “Physical health problems significantly increase our risk of developing mental health problems and vice versa.
 Nearly one in three people with a long-term physical health condition, also has a mental health problem, most often depression and anxiety.”17 Walking can help –

 - Increase creativity21